As the new year rolls out, it’s important to do some planning and establish some goals.

 So while clicks happen more often in the News Feed, they need to happen at least 20-50 times more often to make it worthwhile.
-And of course, we don’t care necessarily about clicks, but of desired actions (likes, link clicks, registrations and sales).
+And of course, we don’t care necessarily about clicks, but of desired actions (likes, The link click metric measures all clicks on links that drive users to properties on and off of Facebook., registrations and sales).

 Also, while you shouldn’t hit people repeatedly in the News Feed, you can do this in the sidebar.
 It’s great for awareness.

 Your Goal for 2014: Try the sidebar again.
 Compare your Cost Per Desired Action results to mobile and desktop News Feeds over a large sample size.

 If you send users to your website to fill out a form, subscribe to your email list or buy something and you aren’t tracking conversions, you’re guessing.
 And it can be a colossal waste of time.